-The upgraded 6.0-liter V12 puts out 540 bhp, which propels the GT from 0-60 mph in 4.5 seconds and on to a top speed of 183 mph.
-Frankly, that’s not earth-shattering, but to judge a DB9 on acceleration and top speed is really missing the point.
+The uprated 6.0-litre V12 puts out 540bhp, which propels the GT from 0-60mph (0-96kph) in 4.5s and on to a top speed of 183mph (294kph).
+Frankly, that’s not earth-shattering, but to judge a DB9 on acceleration and top speed is rather missing the point.
 This is an elegant grand tourer, not an extreme machine.
-It’s hand-built to waft a driver around the bucolic countryside in style.
-It has power but not to the point of vulgarity.
+It’s hand-built to waft a driver around the bucolic shires of England in style.
+It has power, certainly, but not to the point of vulgarity.

-The DB9 GT gets a black splitter and diffuser and discreet GT branding to distinguish it from its stablemates, while inside there’s a new, updated version of AML’s touchscreen infotainment system, AMi II, and more GT badging embroidered onto the fluted leather.
-And naturally there are more options than you can shake a stick at, including carbon-fiber tail-lamp inserts, diamond-turned 10-spoke alloy wheels and alternative brake caliper colors; duotone leather seats, door inserts and head linings; and a throwback One-77-inspired steering wheel.
+The DB9 GT gets a black splitter and diffuser and discrete GT badging to distinguish it from its stablemates, while inside there’s a new, updated version of AML’s touchscreen infotainment system, AMi II, and more GT badging embroidered onto the fluted leather.
+And naturally there are more options than you can shake a stick at, including carbon-fibre tail- lamp inserts, side strakes, diamond-turned 10-spoke alloy wheels and alternative brake caliper colours, duotone leather seats, door inserts and head linings; and a One-77-inspired steering wheel design.

 Bentley’s finest gets some muscle

-While Bentley has courted a younger client base recently with the Continental GT, the Flying Spur is perhaps aimed at the more mature driver—not that the British-based firm can’t present its four-door variant in a more modern guise.
+While Bentley has courted a younger client base recently with the Continental GT, the Flying Spur is perhaps aimed at the more mature driver – not that the Crewe-based firm can’t present its four-door variant in a more modern guise.
 Enter the Flying Spur Beluga Specification.
-Available on 4.0-liter twin-turbo V8 models, it features 20-inch machined alloy wheels, a gloss-black radiator matrix and a body-colored lower grill bar.
-The handcrafted interior has swathes of black veneer, ridged gear-shift paddles and deep-pile mats you could lose an army in.
-Why it’s named after a whale is a mystery.
+Available on 4.0-litre twin-turbo V8 models, it features 20in machined alloy wheels, a gloss-black radiator matrix and a body-coloured lower grille bar.
+The handcrafted interior has swathes of black veneer, knurled gear-shift paddles, and deep-pile mats you could lose an army in.
+Why it’s named after a fish is a mystery.